For a light delicate taste reminiscent of licorice and anise, choose Florence fennel.

 Florence fennel–which is also known as bulb fennel and in Italy as finnochio—is a pale-green, feathery-topped vegetable, with celery-like stems and swollen bulb-like base of overlapping broad layers.

-Prepare the bulb like an onion, cutting it in half lengthwise through the bottom and stem ends.
+- Prepare the bulb like an onion, cut it in half lengthwise through the bottom and stem ends.
 Trim and discard the bottom end.

 - Slice, long uncooked fennel strips and add them to salads.